brunellamarzolini/brewery-explorer/README.md

 # brewery-explore

-Brewery Explorer is a Vue 3 application that allows users to explore breweries by country, state, type, and name.
+Brewery Explorer is a Vue 3 application that allows users to explore breweries by country, state, type, and name via Open Brewery DB.
 It provides a table view of breweries, along with charts for visualizing brewery distribution by state and type.

 ## Features